 Map of Cannes.

-Most of the places the organised tours go to, can be done easily by bus and/or train.
+Most of the places the organized tours go to, can be done easily by bus and/or train.

 by train: Juan-les-Pins, Antibes, Nice, and Villefranche within 1 hour and Monte Carlo just over one hour.
 Train Schedules